Kapteyn's Star

-Kapteyn's Star is a class M1 red subdwarf about 12.83 light-years from Earth in the southern constellation Pictor; it is the closest halo star to the Solar System.
-With an apparent magnitude of nearly 9 it is visible through binoculars or a telescope.
+Kapteyn's Star is a class M1 red subdwarf about 12.83 light-years from Earth in the southern constellation Pictor; it is the closest halo star to the Solar System and one of the nearest stars.
+With a slightly variable apparent magnitude of about 8.8, it is visible through binoculars or a telescope.

 Its diameter is 30% of the Sun's, but its luminosity just 1.2% that of the Sun.
-It may have once been part of the globular cluster Omega Centauri, itself a likely dwarf galaxy swallowed up by the Milky Way in the distant past.
+It may have once been part of the globular cluster Omega Centauri, itself the likely core of a dwarf galaxy swallowed up by the Milky Way in the distant past.
 The discovery of two planets—Kapteyn b and Kapteyn c—was announced in 2014, but had a mixed history of rejections and confirmations, until a 2021 study refuted both planets.
-The "planets" are in fact artifacts of the star's rotation and activity.
+The "planets" are in fact likely artifacts of the star's rotation and activity.

 History of observations

 Attention was first drawn to what is now known as Kapteyn's Star by the Dutch astronomer Jacobus Kapteyn in 1898.
-Under the name CPD-44 612 it was included in the Cape photographic Durchmusterung for the equinox 1875 (−38 to −52) by David Gill and Jacobus Cornelius Kapteyn in 1897.
+Under the name CPD−44 612 it was included in the Cape photographic Durchmusterung for the equinox 1875 (−38 to −52) by David Gill and Jacobus Cornelius Kapteyn in 1897.
 This catalogue was based on Gill's observations from the Cape Observatory in 1885–1889 and was created in collaboration with Kapteyn.
 While he was reviewing star charts and photographic plates, Kapteyn noted that a star, previously catalogued in 1873 by B. A. Gould as C.Z.
 V 243, seemed to be missing.
 However, Robert T. A. Innes found an uncatalogued star about 15 arcseconds away from the absent star's position.
 It became clear that the star had a very high proper motion of more than 8 arcseconds per year and had moved significantly.

-Later, CPD-44 612 came to be referred to as Kapteyn's Star although equal credit should be accorded to Robert Innes.
+Later, CPD−44 612 came to be referred to as Kapteyn's Star although equal credit should be accorded to Robert Innes.
 At the time of its discovery it had the highest proper motion of any star known, dethroning Groombridge 1830.
 In 1916, Barnard's Star was found to have an even larger proper motion.
 In 2014, two super-Earth planet candidates in orbit around the star were announced, but later refuted.